ruanzhijun/online-poker-texas-hold-em/README.md

 # Poker Texas Hold'em (Work In Progress)

 ## Network packages order
 The sending order is specified __from the point of view of a _Client_ to the _Server___.
 Most of them share a common structure and then do their specific part.
-Before doing all the send there're checks to see if the game the client is tryign to get info from, does exist.
+Before doing all the sending, there're checks to see if the game the client is trying to get info about, does exist.

 ### Mark Structure
 * Output / Input.
 Data type.
 Comment about what it is.